dpriscal/stop_loss_calculator/README.md

 - Market data comes from third parties and may be delayed or inaccurate.
 Always verify before acting.
 - Past performance does not guarantee future results.
 Consider consulting a licensed professional.

+## Glossary

+- **Stop-loss**: a safety-net price you choose in advance.
+If the market falls to that level, it signals you to exit to limit losses.
+- **MACD**: a way to spot momentum and turning points by comparing two moving averages of price.
+You can think of it as a "trend strength" line that helps identify potential bottoms and tops.

 ## To build this project with docker

 Build images with: